This article was initially published in 2020 and updated in 2021.

 Working from home was once only a possibility for a select few jobs.
-But because modern technology has really expanded the possibilities to work remotely, more and more people are able to work from home, where there is more flexibility and fewer distractions.
-Before setting up a home office, though, it is important to consider the pros and cons of flexible work from home opportunities.
+But because modern technology has really expanded the possibilities for flexible work, more and more people are able to work from home, enjoying more flexibility and fewer distractions.

 First of all, let’s talk about what jobs you might do at home.
-Typically if your job is office based work it is likely you could do it remotely, even if only on an occasion.
+If your job is office-based work, it is likely you could do it remotely, even if only on occasion.
 Employers have become much more open to remote work arrangements – sometimes they even prefer it, as it means they don’t need to rent as much office space for employees.
-If you feel that your job is one that could be done from home (either full-time or part-time), ask management if work from home opportunities are available to you.
+If you feel that your job is one that could be done from home (either full-time or part-time), ask management if work-from-home opportunities are available to you.

 Being a business owner can be another way to work from home.
 While it isn’t easy to launch a small business, the possibilities are endless: take your professional expertise and become a consultant, use your crafting skills to open your own Etsy shop, or transform your brilliant idea into a tech start-up.